 - 12 Tips for Safe Social Networking

 - Protecting Your Children from Cyber Bullying, Sexting, & Social Media

-#4: Build On the Basics
+4. Build on the Basics

-What it is: Alright, you’ve got a solid base to work with.
+Alright, you’ve got a solid base to work with.
 You’ve tuned in to yourself and understand what makes you tick, and you know what to do (and not to do) when you’re online.

 At this point, you’re prepared to start learning about advanced—but extremely common—sales and advertising tactics that millions of consumers fall prey to each year.
 This includes specifics like sneaky “free” trials and recurring shipping programs, as well as broader topics, like how image placement on websites can trigger certain reactions in your brain.

-Why it’s important: Thousands of companies use these tactics to deceive consumers.
+Thousands of companies use these tactics to deceive consumers.
 And while they might technically be legal, they definitely have reputations for making customers feel scammed.

 The good news is that as long as you understand a few key concepts, you can recognize these tactics a mile away, regardless of the product that’s being sold or the company who manufactures it.
 This process not only allows you to use concrete knowledge to avoid scams, but also helps you transition into applying basic concepts to